To develop their muscle mass, women and men must train in the same way: at least 60% of their maximum power.

 It is true the strength and the quantity of muscles are linked, to a certain extent.
 But the equation “the more muscles I have, the more strength I have” is wrong .
 Indeed, strength is not only based on existing muscle mass, but also on the ability of the nervous system to control and use muscle fibers.

 And this ability must be specifically trained.
-This is why most bodybuilders would look old even when faced with much less trained athletes in a weightlifting competition: their muscles are bigger, but their nervous system does not know how to use them in a way. optimal because it was programmed differently.
+This is why most bodybuilders would look old even when faced with much less trained athletes in a weightlifting competition: their muscles are bigger, but their nervous system does not know how to use them in an optimal way because it was programmed differently.

 The record for this exercise is 247 kg (4.5 times body weight).
 This woman is obviously an absolutely exceptional athlete.
 But in absolute values, his muscle mass is still much lower than that of a bodybuilder of 95 kg for example.